-SRIVARU (SVMH) Begins Vehicle Deliveries and Revenue Generation
+SRIVARU (SVMH) Begins PRANA 2.0 Vehicle Deliveries and Revenue Generation

-GRAND CAYMAN, KY1-1006, CAYMAN ISLANDS, October 14, 2024 — SRIVARU Holding Limited (Nasdaq: SVMH, SVMHW) (“” or the “Company”), a manufacturer of premium electric motorcycles, today announced the commencement of customer deliveries for its PRANA 2.0 models, including the PRANA Grand and PRANA Elite.
+GRAND CAYMAN, KY1-1006, CAYMAN ISLANDS, October 14, 2024 — SRIVARU Holding Limited (Nasdaq: SVMH, SVMHW) (“SRIVARU” or the “Company”), a manufacturer of premium electric motorcycles, today announced the commencement of customer deliveries for its PRANA 2.0 models, including the PRANA Grand and PRANA Elite.
 This milestone also signifies the beginning of the Company’s revenue generation phase.

 The deliveries follow SRIVARU’s receipt of the critical CMVR certification from the Indian Road Transport Authority and subsequent approval from the State Transport Authority.
 This certification confirms that SRIVARU meets India's rigorous safety, performance, and environmental standards, positioning the company to fully capitalize on India’s rapidly growing electric vehicle (EV) market—one of the largest two-wheeler markets in the world.